nicholaswmin/automap/README.md

 // throws "error: no id present"
 ```

-... because the root object is missing an `id` property.
+❌ the root object is missing an `id` property.

 ## The `List` types